The Joy of Sorcery

 "Sten Nadolny tells unforgettable stories."―Frankfurter Allgemeine Zeitung

-Sten Nadolny (b.
-1942) is a German novelist.
-His best-known book, The Discovery of Slowness, was published in 1983.
-It has been translated into more than 20 languages and become a modern classic of German literature.
-Nadolny lives in Berlin.
+Sten Nadolny was born in Brandenburg, Germany in 1942.
+He is the author of eight novels including The Discovery of Slowness, his best-known book, and The God of Impertinence.
+The Discovery of Slowness has been translated into more than twenty languages and become a modern classic of German literature.
+Nadolny has won several literary awards including the Ingeborg Bachmann Prize.
+He lives in Berlin.